 Covered employees are required to contribute nine and one-half percent (9.5%) in Plan A and three percent (3.0%) in Plan B of their salary to the Parochial Plan.
-The Morehouse and Ouachita Police Juries are required to contribute eleven and three-fourths percent (11.75%) in Plan A and five and one-quarter percent (5.25%) in Plan B of covered employees' salaries.
+The Morehouse and Ouachita Police Juries are required to contribute twelve and three-fourths percent (12.75%) in Plan A and five and three-fourths percent (5.75%) in Plan B of covered employees' salaries.
 The employer and employee contribution obligations are established by Louisiana State Statue.
-The District Attorney's contribution to the system for the year ended December 31, 2004 was \$1,293.
+In addition, each sheriff and ex officio tax collector deducts one-fourth of one percent of the aggregate amount of tax shown to be covered by the tax roll of each respective parish (exempting Orleans and East Baton Rouge Parish) and remits the money to the system on an annual basis.
+The District Attorney's contribution to the system for the year ended December 31, 2006 was \$1,403.